Auto-Adaptive PINNs with Applications to Phase Transitions: Introduction

 \subsubsection{Error Heuristic for Allen-Cahn}

-In the case of Allen-Cahn, we develop a heuristic to identify the high error growth regions for PINN simulation.
+In the case of the Allen–Cahn equation, we develop a heuristic for identifying regions of high error growth in PINN simulations, derived from well-established finite-difference and finite-element error estimation principles.
 This heuristic will be important for this implementation of Auto-Adaptive Sampling.
 We will study the growth of the error of a trained neural network $u_\theta$.

 First we define $\epsilon =u-u_\theta$ the error.
 We denote the network residual $\delta u$, which is given by

 Then given $u$ an exact solution to \eqref{Introduction:eq:AC_General} we compute the PDE governing error growth as